How to Get Married at the Capitol in Madison, Wisconsin

 Step five: Invite guests

 Legally, a ceremony in Wisconsin consists of five (5) people: the couple, your officiant, and two witnesses.
-This means your photographer is able to sign as a witness and so is any passing person who “witnessed” your ceremony taking place.
+This means your photographer is can sign as a witness and so is any passing person who “witnessed” your ceremony taking place.

 I’d recommend inviting at least two people who can celebrate with you once your ceremony is over.